lbell/hydrogen-calendar-embeds/readme.txt

 `locale="en"`
 Sets the locale for calendar.
 Defaults to "en".

-`list_type="listCustom"`
-Sets the list type.
-Options: `listDay`, `listWeek`, `listMonth`, `listYear`, and `listCustom`.
-(Also accepts day, week, month, year, and custom).
-Defaults to `listCustom` for backward compatibility.
+`views="dayGridMonth, listMonth"`
+Sets the view types available.
+If only one view is provided, no view switch buttons will be shown.
+Defaults to "dayGridMonth, listMonth".

+Available views: `dayGridMonth` (monthly grid), `listDay`, `listWeek`, `listMonth`, `listYear` (list views), and `listCustom` (custom duration list).

-Note: `listCustom` allows you to set the number of days you want to display from the current date.
-Whereas listMonth shows all the events from this month (including past events), `list_type="custom" custom_days="28"` will show the next 28 days across months.
+Tip: `listCustom` allows you to set the number of days you want to display from the current date.
+Whereas listMonth shows all events from this month (including past events), using `views="dayGridMonth, listCustom" custom_days="28"` will show the next 28 days across months.

 `custom_days="28"`
-Sets the number of days to show in the list tab.
-Defaults to 28.
-Only used with listCustom.
+Sets the number of days to show when using `listCustom` view.
+Defaults to "28".

 `custom_list_button="list"`
-Sets the label for the listCustom button.
+Sets the button label for the `listCustom` view.
 Defaults to "list".

-`views="dayGridMonth, listCustom"`
-Sets the view types available.
-If only one view is provided, no view switch buttons will be shown.
-Defaults to "dayGridMonth, listCustom".

 `initial_view="dayGridMonth"`
 Sets the default view to be displayed when opening the page.
 Defaults to "dayGridMonth".
 Note: If only one view is specified in "views", "initial_view" will automatically be set to that view and does not need to be specified.